The Employment Law Review: New Zealand

 At the core of the Privacy Act are a number of information privacy principles (IPPs) that set out the restrictions and rules governing how personal information may be collected, stored and used.
 All employers are required to comply with the IPPs.

-The IPPs require that information about employees can only be collected for a lawful purpose connected with a function or activity of the entity collecting the information, and the collection of the information must be necessary for that purpose.
+The IPPs require that information about employees can be collected only for a lawful purpose connected with a function or activity of the entity that is collecting the information, and the collection of the information must be necessary for that purpose.
 As a general principle, when an employer collects personal information about its employees, it must collect the information directly from the individual concerned.
 Further, when collecting that information, an employer must take such steps as are reasonable to ensure that the individual concerned is aware that, among other things, the information has been collected and why it has been collected.

 An employer must ensure that employee data is protected by such security safeguards as are reasonable in the circumstances and that the information is not kept for longer than is necessary.